GrassLab/osc2021/README.md

 │   ├── math.c          # source file to implement some function in <math.h>
-│   ├── printf.c        # source file to provide a simple and small printf functionality │   ├── cpio.c          # source file to parse "New ASCII Format" cpio archive │   └── uart.c          # source file to process uart interface
+│   ├── printf.c        # source file to provide a simple and small printf functionality │   ├── cpio.c          # source file to parse "New ASCII Format" cpio archive │   ├── uart.c          # source file to process uart interface
+│   └── mm.c            # Implementation of buudy system and object allocator(slab) for memory allocation
 │
 ├── rootfs              # file will be made as cpio archive │   └── ...             # any file